Mahajan-Om/Modern-Chair-Project/README.md

-Modern Chair
+🪑 Modern Chair

-A sleek and modern chair design project built with HTML, CSS, and JavaScript.
-This project showcases a visually appealing, responsive, and interactive modern chair design, suitable for furniture stores, interior design portfolios, or e-commerce platforms.
+A sleek, modern chair designed with style and comfort in mind.
+This project showcases the use of HTML, CSS, and JavaScript to create an interactive product showcase.

-Features
+🚀 Features

-Responsive Design: Adapts to different screen sizes for a seamless experience.
+Responsive Design – Works seamlessly across all devices.

-Interactive UI: Smooth animations and hover effects enhance user engagement.
+Smooth Animations – Uses CSS and JavaScript for elegant transitions.

-Minimalistic Aesthetics: A clean and modern design approach.
+Interactive UI – Hover and click effects for an engaging experience.

-Customizable Colors & Styles: Easy to modify to match brand identity.
+Minimalist Aesthetic – A clean and modern look.

-Technologies Used
+🛠️ Technologies Used

-HTML: Structured content and layout.
+HTML – Structure of the webpage

-CSS (Tailwind CSS): Stylish and responsive design.
+CSS (Tailwind/Custom CSS) – Styling and responsiveness JavaScript – Interactivity and animations